-Composition .- A single-headed roller four yards long and three
+Composition. - A single-headed roller four yards long and three fingers' breadth wide.

-Application.-Two circulars being made about the lower part of the thigh, in order to fix the initial extremity, the head of the roller is carried across the knee obliquely, to effect a circular at the upper part of the leg; from hence it mounts to the lower part of the thigh, which it again surrounds transversely, after crossing the first oblique turn upon the knee.
+Application. - Two circulars being made about the lower part of the thigh, in order to fix the initial extremity, the head of the roller is carried across the knee obliquely, to effect a circular at the upper part of the leg; from hence it mounts to the lower part of the thigh, which it again surrounds transversely, after crossing the first oblique turn upon the knee.
 The remainder of the roller is employed in the same manner, and the end fastened with a pin.

-Use.-To exert compression on the knee, or confine dressings either upon or behind it, according as the roller is crossed anteriorly or posteriorly.
+Use.-To exert compression on the knee, or

+confine dressings either upon or behind it, according as the roller is crossed anteriorly or posteriorly.

-13. Weiss's Elastic Knee-Cap.
+13. WEISS'S ELASTIC KNEE-CAP.

-It is made of an elastic tissue linen with Indiarubber, lacing at the side as seen in the drawing.
+It is made of an elastic tissue lined with India-rubber, lacing at the side as seen in the drawing.

 It is much preferable to the common figure of 8 bandage, where compression is required.

-14. SHOOLBRED AND RENWICK'S METALLIC ELASTIC KNEE-CAP.
+14. SCOOLBRED AND RENWICK'S METALLIC ELASTIC KNEE-CAP,